saltyorg/docs/docs/saltbox/install/install.md

     === "Google Drive"

         THIS IS ASSUMING YOU HAVE NO EXISTING MEDIA ON GOOGLE DRIVE OR ANYTHING ELSE.

+        IF YOU ARE STARTING FRESH LATER THAN JUNE 2023 YOU PROBABLY DON'T WANT TO GO THROUGH THIS.
+Changes to Google's "unlimited" offering have made this mostly needless and obsolete.

         If you have a brand new Google Drive account and want to be walked through all the steps you need to perform, start [here](../../reference/rclone.md)